Steve Bellone: Wyandanch Rising

-Bellone launched Wyandanch Rising, a comprehensive community revitalization plan in Wyandanch, New York, that has attracted over $70 million from government and private partners.
-This transit-oriented development includes plans for a walkable, mixed-use community with bicycle lanes, on-street parking, better-lit sidewalks, safer crosswalks, mixed-use buildings, and public art blended with considerable residential, commercial, restaurant and gallery space.
+Bellone launched Wyandanch Rising, a comprehensive community revitalization plan in Wyandanch, New York, that attracted over $70 million from government and private partners.
+This transit-oriented development included plans for a walkable, mixed-use community with bicycle lanes, on-street parking, better-lit sidewalks, safer crosswalks, mixed-use buildings, and public art blended with considerable residential, commercial, restaurant and gallery space.

 As a result of these revitalization efforts, Wyandanch Rising was selected to be the first permanent home of the Long Island Music Hall of Fame museum on October 23, 2014.

 Suffolk County Executive

 With over 240,000 votes cast, Bellone was elected with 57% of the vote in 2011 in his bid for Suffolk County Executive.
-As County Executive, Bellone has focused on restoring structural balance, implementing government reforms, improving water quality and ensuring a high quality of life for Suffolk County residents.
+As County Executive, Bellone has focused on restoring structural financial balance, implementing government reforms, improving water quality, and ensuring a high quality of life for Suffolk County residents.

 In 2015, with 99,115 votes, Bellone won reelection as Suffolk County Executive, defeating Jim O'Connor by nearly 25,000 votes.

 Fiscal policy

-Bellone's administration began with an inherited deficit of over $500 million which coincided with the Great Recession of 2008 and 2009.
+Bellone's first term began with an inherited deficit of over US$500 million which coincided with the Great Recession of 2008 and 2009.
 Using the same economic policies instituted in the Town of Babylon to restore fiscal balance, the Bellone administration reduced Suffolk's deficit by hundreds of millions of dollars.
 The 2015 budget proposal recommends actions to eliminate the budget deficit completely.
 The Suffolk County deficit currently stands at $89.9 million, a reduction of $411 million in two years.

 Government reform

-Since Bellone took office, the administration has enacted a series of government reforms and offered a variety of proposals to improve government efficiencies while maintaining reduced staffing levels.
-Since 2010, County staffing has reduced by more than 1,100 employees and has achieved annual reoccurring savings of over $100 million as a result.
+After Bellone took office, his administration enacted a series of government reforms and offered a variety of proposals to improve government efficiencies while maintaining reduced staffing levels.
+Beginning in 2010, county staffing was reduced by more than 1,100 employees and achieved annual reoccurring savings of over $100 million as a result.
 The reduction of "one-shot" revenues has allowed Suffolk County to focus on long-term budget mitigation efforts.
-In addition, Bellone championed the merger of the Suffolk County Comptroller's Office and Suffolk County Treasurer's Office, a move estimated to save $800,000 a year that will streamline the county's financial operations.
-The merger was approved by over 61% Suffolk County voters in the November 4, 2014, election.
+In addition, Bellone championed the merger of the Suffolk County Comptroller's Office and Suffolk County Treasurer's Office, a move estimated to save $800,000 a year and streamline the county's financial operations.
+The merger was approved by over 61% of Suffolk County voters in the November 4, 2014 election.
 The consolidation of the two offices took place on January 1, 2018.